 October 9, 2007 at 10,820 miles

-I’ve never entered a vehicle in a show.
+I’ve never entered a vehicle in a car show.
 I like attending shows, but the idea of competing in them never really appealed to me.
-But this past weekend I entered the long-term Ford GT in the 22nd Annual Westlake Village Auto Show.
+This past weekend I entered the my Ford GT in the 22nd Annual Westlake Village Auto Show.
 As an automotive enthusiast heading toward my fourth decade it was probably past time.
 Read more

 There wasn’t a lot of action for the Ford GT in September of 2007.
 Only about 10 miles were added to the odometer, with some brief comments about the upgraded audio system and a reminder that it still needed to be re-tested for acceleration to see how much the performance upgrades had improved its zero-to-60 and quarter-mile acceleration.
 Thankfully, those upgraded did indeed make a difference, but we it wasn’t confirmed until next month.